function61/varasto/docs/security/encryption/index.md

 Glossary
 --------

+!!! tip
-NOTE: Seeing the below diagram will make following this easier!
+	Locating these terms in the diagram below will make understanding easier!

 | Term                           | Meaning |
 |--------------------------------|---------|